karlh001/zfs-snapper/README.md

 ## How It Works

-* Checks if "count" file exists
-* Reads last snapshot number
-* Adds one to last number
 * Creates snapshot
-* Checks if snapshots need removing
+* Checks if snapshots need removing; counts all snapshots starting with 'Auto'
 * Deletes all snapshots with then "Auto" until last n defined remain

 ## Snapshots